It's National Doughnut Day, put a ring on it... a fried, sugary one.

-Although the first Friday of every June is National Doughnut Day, you don’t need an excuse to embrace the selection of donuts in Tucson.
+The first Friday of every June is National Doughnut Day, but you don’t need an excuse to embrace the selection of doughnuts in Tucson.

-Options range from the classic pink-frosted and sprinkled doughnut that Homer Simpson drools over to more recent favorites such as the maple-bacon glazed doughnut.
+Options range from the classic pink-frosted and sprinkled doughnut that Homer Simpson drools over to more recent favorites such as the maple-bacon glazed doughnut or the Hawaiian malasada.

 Alvernon Donut Shop

 The most charming of the bunch, this doughnut shop has been around for over 15 years.
 The owner, Po, is super friendly, and they have a core group of customers.
 Alvernon Donut Shop is the South Central Tucson doughnut dive.

 - Standout item: Maple Bacon Glazed Long John, Ginormous bear claw

 - Why you should go: Friendly staff, charming, B&B-like interior, Maple Bacon Glazed Long John.